-The BIWFC will exhibit at the International Urban Wildlife Conference 2019 in Portland, Oregon.
+The BIWFC will present a session on Urban Wildlife Fertility Control at the International Urban Wildlife Conference 2019 in Portland, Oregon.
+BIWFC will also have an exhibit booth at the conference.
 Hosted by the Urban Wildlife Working Group of The Wildlife Society, this conference focuses on critical urban wildlife issues.

 The BIWFC hosted a Free-Roaming Horse and Burro Fertility Control Workshop in Albuquerque, New Mexico, on November 8, 2018.
 This unique workshop convened researchers, professionals, and government officials to discuss the implementation of fertility control to manage free-roaming horses and burros.
 To read more and to see speaker presentations CLICK HERE.